 Q. Is the mask safe to wear?

 A. Copper is needed to maintain health and occurs in foods.
 Absorbing trace amounts is safe.
-The miniscule amounts deposited in the nostrils, 1.6ppm in the highest sample after two hours of wear, was 3 orders of magnitude lower than the amount of copper dust that would need to be inhaled to cause an adverse effect, 994 pp. Copper detected on soaking (eluting) the entire mask in water at 37°C for 72 hours was only 2 ppm.
+The minuscule amounts deposited in the nose, 1.6ppm in the highest sample after two hours of wear, was 3 orders of magnitude lower than the amount of copper dust that would need to be inhaled to cause an adverse effect, 994 pp. Copper detected on soaking (eluting) the entire mask in water at 37°C for 72 hours was only 2 ppm.
 Copper has to be ingested as a chronic oral ingestion in food and water that supplies more than >5mg/kg to reach toxic levels and cause harm.
 (1, 2)

 - Aggett PJ Fairweather-Tait.
 Adaptations to high and low copper: its relevance to estimate safe and adequate daily dietary intake.
 S.Am J Clin Nutri 1998; 6:1061S-1063S